 top of page

-In 3D rendering, "culling" is a process of determining which objects can be seen by a camera, defined by the camera's frustum planes.
+Frustum culling is a process of determining which objects can be seen by a camera, defined by the camera's frustum planes.
 By excluding objects that are "out of view", we can reduce the workload on the GPU thus greatly improve performance.

 Most 3D engines do this process under the hood already, but for some special cases, such as implementing a custom foliage renderer as we do in our next product Polaris 3, we need to do this manually with our own strategy.